 Every time I went to buy something, from a pair of shoes at Target to a drink out with my girls, I’d often stop and say to myself, “You know, I’d rather put some money toward that purse.”
 I had to be really, really sure that I really, really wanted this bag.
 And I am.
 I take obsessively good care of it.
 In fact, I take ridiculously good care of all my stuff.
 I own two hair clips, because I don’t need more than that.
 I have three colors of Dior nail polish because I only ever wear classic red or a very pretty purple my sister bought for me.
 I can look at any item I’ve bought in the last two years and say, “Yeah, I still love that.
 I wore it recently.”
 How many people can honestly say they don’t regret buying something in the last two years?

 Now not everyone can or should be like me.
 For one thing, I’m 22 and have parents that sill pay for things like my cell phone bill and car insurance since I’m still in college.
 I’m very fortune to have very few bills and a part time jobs that lets me save some cash extra here and there.
 And two, I’m in my 20s, so I’m getting to know where I want to go in life and what my style will be like ten years from now.
 That’s not true of everyone, especially those still in high school.
-But as you get older, and you start to know your style, don’t rule out designer items.posted over 1 year ago
+But as you get older, and you start to know your style, don’t rule out designer items.posted almost 2 years ago